Shared Parental Leave. Story #3 - Andrew, senior associate in a city law firm

 How easy was it to arrange shared parental leave?

-How did people to respond to you taking shared parental leave?
+How did people respond to you taking shared parental leave?

-Looking back, what were the positives and negatives of taking shared parental leave?
+Looking back, what were the positives of taking shared parental leave?

-In terms of negatives, the only real difficulty was going through the process of applying for my leave and ensuring that we filled out the correct forms etc. Otherwise, I found the experience very rewarding.
+I found the experience very rewarding.
 In the first few weeks, being around meant that my wife had all the support she needed at home and she could focus on recovering.
-Afterwards, we went travelling for 7 weeks (Yorkshire, Tenerife, Loch Ness and Mauritius) and it was just amazing being able to spend quality time with my family.
+Afterwards, we went travelling for seven weeks and it was just amazing being able to spend quality time with my family.

 What would you advise prospective parents who are considering shared parental leave?